-Furthermore, the EIT will implement the following actions to achieve further efficiency gains and to successfully implement its 2022 work programme:
+Furthermore, the EIT will implement the following actions to achieve further efficiency gains and to successfully implement its 2023 work programme:

-- Focused recruitments and retraining to address capacity gaps at EIT (e.g. investment, entrepreneurship education competence), incl. strengthened management capacity, mobility, diversity; - Further outsourcing of some activities (via experts, consultants, shared services, cross-KIC, interim staff); - Sharing services with other agencies or outsource some services (e.g. archiving, IT security etc.); - Targeted use of interim staff and trainees, an additional request for national experts and Commission secondments.
-In particular, the EIT will use a limited number of interim staff for an extended period, in line with the applicable legislation, in order to be able to deliver on its ambition; - Simplify internal processes and review procedures in view of the new EIT Regulation and Strategic Innovation Agenda; - Achieving efficiency gains, especially in grant management (e.g. portfolio monitoring, sample-based verification of KIC activities, new IT tools);
+- Focused recruitments and retraining to address capacity gaps at EIT (e.g. investment, entrepreneurship education competence), incl. strengthened management capacity, mobility, diversity; - Further outsourcing of some activities (via experts, consultants, shared services, cross-KIC); - Sharing services with other agencies or outsource some services (e.g. archiving, IT security, EUAN Chair, etc.); - Targeted use of interim staff and trainees, an additional request for national experts and Commission secondments.
+In particular, the EIT will use a limited number of interim staff for an extended period, in line with the applicable legislation, in order to be able to deliver on its ambition.